kevin-brodsky-arm/morello-project-website/_pages/homepage.md

             Initial UI support in development environments will be based on software rendering.

-            Enabling Panfrost driver support for the Morello hardware platform and Pure-cap ports of graphics libraries will be an ongoing activity through 2022.
+            Enabling Panfrost driver support for the Morello hardware platform and purecap ports of graphics libraries will be an ongoing activity through 2022.
 ---